The Lov\'{a}sz Local Lemma: Foundations and Applications: Derivation of Derivation of (k0)

 The branch $W_{-1}$ is used rather than the principal branch $W_0$ since the argument of the Lambert $W$ function is negative and tends to $0$ as $\varepsilon \to 0$.
 The branch $W_0$ would yield a bounded solution for $k$, whereas the desired solution corresponds to the large-$k$ regime; this is captured by the branch $W_{-1}$, for which $W_{-1}(x)\to -\infty$ as $x\to 0^{-}$.
-By \eqref{eq: a, C}, substituting $a$ and $C$ into the last inequality gives
+Substituting the values of $a$ and $C$ from \eqref{eq: a, C} into \eqref{eq1: 06.06.26} gives